EmmaKingDev/mywebsite/README.md

 # Astro + React Poem Site

-Point of this project was to test deploying to Firebase and automating any website changes with CI/CD (GitHub Actions).
+Point of this project was to test deploying to Firebase (and to use Astro) and automating any website changes with CI/CD (GitHub Actions).
 Any changes commited with git on a local dev env will reflect on the website without any extra effort.

 Poems are retrieved from https://poetrydb.org/